my-snippet/SmallKnowlege/README.md

 # SmallKnowlege
-Just small knowledge, but useful
+Just small knowledge, but useful, but not fixed, but not truth